teamnovu/statamic-images-missing-alt/README.md

 ## Credit

-This widget has basically been extracted from the [peak starter kit](https://github.com/studio1902/statamic-peak).
+This widget has basically been extracted from the [Statamic Peak starter kit](https://github.com/studio1902/statamic-peak).

 A more serious solution to having alt texts on every asset is tracked and discussed in [this issue](https://github.com/statamic/ideas/issues/496).